-Now that we have our local environment up and running, we are ready to start working on our app.
+So we are ready to start working on our app.
 We'll be adding a simple comments feature to our Reddit clone.
-There are many ways of structuring your code for a feature like this.
-But with SST we want you to adopt a setup that'll scale as your app gets more complicated.
+There are many ways of implementing this feature but with SST we want you to adopt a setup that'll scale as your app grows.

-We encourage following the Domain Driven Design pattern.
-And the starter that
+We strongly encourage following the Domain Driven Design (DDD) pattern.
+And the setup that

-The basic idea behind is to keep a seperate layer that purely implements your business logic.
+The basic idea behind DDD is to keep a separate layer that purely implements your business logic.
 This is agnostic to any API specifics.
 In practice, this looks like creating a collection of modules and functions in the

-services/core directory that implement all the capabilities of your system.
+packages/core directory that implements all the capabilities of your system.

 In the starter we provide a

-The API and Lambda function code is unaware of any of these details and simply calls into these modules to composes the logic together.
+The API and Lambda function code are unaware of these details and simply call into these modules to compose the logic together.

 At first this pattern may feel a bit extraneous.
 But it's key to creating a maintainable codebase that stays fun to work in for years to come.
 Here are some of the benefits.

 At first you may only be interfacing with your system through an API.
 However as time goes on you'll have scripts, Lambda functions, and other things that need to trigger certain business logic.
-It is helpful to have this
+It's helpful to have this

 corelibrary that can be reused in any context.